-5 There are (at least) two notions of 'independence' in Kant's political philosophy, which correspond to two different terms that he uses: 'Unabhängingkeit' and 'Selbstständigkeit'.
+6 There are (at least) two notions of 'independence' in Kant's political philosophy, which correspond to two different terms that he uses: Unabhängingkeit and Selbstständigkeit.
 The latter of these is primarily used to distinguish active from passive citizens and should not be identified with innate independence.
-On this distinction see: Davies 'Kant on Civil Self-Sufficiency' (2023) Archiv Für Geschichte der Philosophie: 118; Dierksmeier (2002) 'Kant on 'Selbständigkeit'' Netherlands Journal of Legal Philosophy: 49; Shell, 'Kant on Citizenship, Society and Redistribution (2016) Kant and Social Policies, Palgrave Macmillan: 1.
+On this distinction see: Davies 'Kant on Civil Self-sufficiency' (2021) Archiv Für Geschichte der Philosophie: 1; Dierksmeier (2002) 'Kant on 'Selbständigkeit'' Netherlands Journal of Legal Philosophy: 49; Shell, 'Kant on Citizenship, Society and Redistribution (2016) Kant and Social Policies, Palgrave Macmillan: 1.

-6 Due to Ripstein [n.1] 101.
+7 Due to Ripstein [n.1] 101.

-7 For discussions of the innate right and bodily integrity, see Pallikkathayil, 'Persons and Bodies' (2017) Freedom and Force: Essays on Kant's Legal Theory, Oxford: 35; Varden, Sex, Love, & Gender: A Kantian Theory (Oxford 2020).
+8 For discussions of the innate right and bodily integrity, see Pallikkathayil, 'Persons and Bodies' (2017) Freedom and Force: Essays on Kant's Legal Theory, Oxford: 35; Varden, Sex, Love, & Gender: A Kantian Theory (Oxford 2020).
 Flikschuh is a notable dissenter from the view that the innate right includes bodily rights ('A Regime of Equal Private Freedom?
 Individual Rights and Public Law in Ripstein's Force and Freedom' (2017) Freedom and Force: Essays on Kant's Legal Theory, Palgrave Macmillan: 55).

-objects that we are (rightfully) holding.
-This use is called 'empirical possession' (MM 6:249).
-Let's say I snatch an apple from your hand.
+say I snatch an apple from your hand.
 If we are only considering empirical possession, the wrong done to you by my action has to be explained by appeal to your innate right.
 This is because in order to take the apple from you I must interfere with your body.
 Empirical possession does not constitute a property right in the object being held.
 To see this, compare the case in which I snatch the apple from your hand with a case in which I interfere with what you have without interfering with your body.
 For example, imagine that you have a cup of water, and that I have a straw that allows me to drink that water without touching you (or the cup).
 If I use my straw, then have I wrongfully interfered with your empirical possession on Kant's view?
-No, because my interference with the water is not also an interference with your body, and interfering with your body is a necessary condition for violating empirical possession.8
+No, because my interference with the water is not also an interference with your body, and interfering with your body is a necessary condition for violating empirical possession.9

 An external object of choice rightfully belongs to someone when they stand in a relation to it such that interference with that object would be wrongful without their permission even if that interference does not affect their body.
-Kant calls this 'noumenal possession'.
+10 Kant calls this 'noumenal possession'.
 There are three kinds of external objects over which we can have noumenal possession on Kant's view (see MM 6:247): "a (corporeal) thing external to me" (property rights), "another's choice to perform a specific deed" (contract rights), and "another's status in relation to me" (status rights).
 As examples of the latter Kant includes: the rights of a parent over a child, a husband over a wife, and a master over a servant.
 In contrast to the one innate right, property, contract and status rights must all be acquired through some act.